HiPerCoRe/KTT/README.md

 Getting started
 ---------------
 * Documentation for KTT API can be found [here](https://fillo7.github.io/KTT/).
-* Newest version of KTT framework can be found [here](https://github.com/Fillo7/KTT/releases).
+* The newest version of KTT framework can be found [here](https://github.com/Fillo7/KTT/releases).
-* Prebuilt binaries are available only for some platforms.
-Other platforms require manual build.
-* Prebuilt binaries for Nvidia include both CUDA and OpenCL support, binaries for AMD and Intel include only OpenCL support.
-  Binaries for Vulkan include only Vulkan support.
-All binaries are built for 64-bit platforms.
+* Prebuilt binaries are no longer provided due to many different combinations of compute APIs and build options available.
+Please check the `Building KTT` section for detailed instructions on how to perform local build.

 Tutorials
 ---------